dmorse/pscfpp/README.md

 ## Overview

-Differences between this C++/CUDA version of PSCF and the older Fortran version, and expected advantages of the new code include:
+Differences between the C++/CUDA version of PSCF and the older Fortran version and expected advantages of the new code include:

-   - PSCF (C++/CUDA) is an extensible package of several different programs designed for use with different geometries and boundary conditions, different algorithms or different hardware, designed around a common software framework.
+   - PSCF (C++/CUDA) is an extensible package of several different programs designed for use with different geometries, boundary conditions, different algorithms or hardware, designed around a common framework.

-   - PSCF (C++/CUDA) allows simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and homopolymers allowed by Fortran PSCF code.
+   - PSCF (C++/CUDA) enables simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and linear homopolymers allowed by Fortran PSCF code.

    - An object oriented design allows creation of independent objects to represent different phases, which will facilitate analysis of phase